 There was a time when painted walls, fresh flowers, and ‘For Sale’ boards would fetch home buyers to your listing.
 However, times have changed, and buyers have started approaching the internet for all their queries, including home searches.
 93% of all homebuyers overall used an online website in their home search.
 If you’re a real estate agent who is yet to create your website, now is the time to act.
 The right real estate website will help you get noticed by the new candidates in the market while retaining your old clientele searching for homes.
 Read on as we take you through how to build a real estate website from scratch.

 A domain name is a unique address/ name for your website; for example, styldod.com is our domain name.
-It needs to represent your real estate business name and be unique, short, and sweet as it will be the hub of your digital marketing strategy.
+It needs to represent your business name and be unique, short, and sweet as it will be the hub of your digital marketing strategy including real estate SEO.
 Therefore, your domain extension should ideally have .com.
 However, if it is unavailable, you can go for locations or other creative ones, for example, .nyc, .house, etc.

 Web hosting is the space on which you are going to base your website.
 If your website is your house, hosting is the land you will be leasing to build your home.
 Hosting is necessary to build a real estate website.
 GoDaddy is a web hosting service where you can purchase your domain as well.
 Search on this platform for your shortlisted domain names.
 If they are unavailable, GoDaddy will show you a list of related names.
 You can register and make a payment to purchase your selected domain name and web hosting plan.

 The next step is to choose a website builder that will help you build a real estate website quickly through set templates for the different web pages.
 Here are a few website builders that won’t require a single line of coding:

 WordPress is a free and open-source CMS.
 It is excellent for beginners.
 It has enabled a lot of people to create their websites without having any technical knowledge.
 WordPress has various themes - business websites, real estate, events, etc., and plugins to stretch the potentials of your website.